prubel/getting-and-cleaning-data-project/README.md

 ## Assumptions
- This script assumers that the dataset UCI HAR Dataset.zip with an md5sum of d29710c9530a31f303801b6bc34bd895 has been unzipped from the directory containing this script into UCI-HAR-Dataset.
-Note that the spaces in the original directory name have been replaced with dashes.
+ This script assumers that the dataset UCI HAR Dataset.zip with an md5sum of d29710c9530a31f303801b6bc34bd895 has been unzipped from the directory containing this script into ICI HAR Dataset.

 ## Annotated Code:
 import necessary libraries